-A Non-Degree applicant is allowed to take up to six credits without formally entering a program of study.
-An application for admission and the application fee are required for acceptance (non-degree applicants are not required to submit transcripts, recommendation forms, or admissions essays).
+A Non-Degree applicant is allowed to take up to six credits without formally entering

+The Corban MBA.
+An application for Non-Degree Admission and the application fee are required for acceptance (non-degree applicants are not required to submit transcripts, recommendation forms, or admissions essays).